 Only a couple of hoyas are variegated.
-Some types that have variegation are the hoya krimson queen, variegated hoya carnosa, there is also a hoya kerrii with variegated leaves.
+Some types that have variegation are the hoya krimson queen, and variegated hoya carnosa, there is also a hoya kerrii with variegated leaves.

 What other tips do you have for growing hoya?

-K: It is better to underwater it than overwater.
+K: It is better to be underwater than overwater.
 Because its foliage is like succulent leaves, it stores a lot of water.
 Once you notice that it is drooping a little then it is time to water it and it will perk right back.
 But if you overwater it, it will be hard to dry it out and make it grow.
 At that point, it is better to try and propagate it.

 J: Watch out for pests like mealy bugs, spider mites, and root mealybugs.
 You really have to check the plants weekly to be safe.
-If you see any bugs, rub alcohol and neem oil on the leaves and stem.
+If you see any bugs, rub alcohol and neem oil on the leaves and stems.
 You can also use insecticidal soap.